Rodolfo Castro Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the eighth-best in the league.
+- The Cardinals pitching staff is 10th in the league with a collective 9.3 strikeouts per nine innings.

-- The Cardinals rank 14th in baseball in home runs surrendered (13 total, 1.1 per game).
+- Cardinals pitchers combine to rank 16th in baseball in home runs given up (15 total, 1.2 per game).

-- Montgomery (2-0) gets the start for the Cardinals, his third of the season.
+- Woodford (0-2) makes the start for the Cardinals, his third of the season.

-- In his last time out on Saturday, the lefty tossed seven scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His last appearance came on Sunday against the Milwaukee Brewers, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.